-1. Sectioning the inside of the annex on the north-eastern side in 2006 has revealed the northeastern corner of one of its rectangular phases (Pl.
+- 1. Sectioning the inside of the annex on the north-eastern side in 2006 has revealed the north-eastern corner of one of its rectangular phases (Pl.
 III/1-2; IV).
-The wall, oriented N-S (with L.uncovered = 1.00 m, 1 = 0.60 m, identified at -0.35 m in depth) was discovered 0.50 m away from the eastern end of the annex's apse.
+The wall, oriented N-S (with L. uncovered = 1.00 m, l = 0.60 m, identified at -0.35 m in depth) was discovered 0.50 m away from the eastern end of the annex's apse.
 It was built out of large limestone, basalt, and schist stones connected with yellow clay; two rows of its foundation have been preserved.
-The other wall, oriented E-W, was uncovered over 1.60 m in length, as its foundation had been destroyed by previous archaeological excavations inside the annex.
+The other wall, oriented E-W, was uncovered over 1.60 m in length, as its foundation had been destroyed by previous archaeological excavations inside the annex22.
 It was partially overlapped by the wall of the apsidal phase of the annex.
-It was impossible to follow the relation between the newly discovered rectangular stage of the annex and the northern apsidiole of the basilica due to the destruction of the stratigraphy in the western half of the northeastern annex during previous excavations.
-It is nevertheless clear that this annex had two phases of use - the earlier one, rectangular, that might have been contemporary to 2nd phase of the Basilica extra muros (dated to the middle and second half of the 6th century AD) and the later one, with an apse, that could correspond to the last phase of the monument (end of the 6th century - beginning of the $7^{th}$ century $AD^{23}$ ).

-2. The trench perpendicular to the south-eastern corner of room 1 part of the annexes on the southern side $(S1/08)^{24}$ led to the identification of two building phases of that room.
+It was impossible to follow the relation between the newly discovered rectangular stage of the annex and the northern apsidiole of the basilica due to the destruction of the stratigraphy in the western half of the north-eastern annex during previous excavations.
+It is nevertheless clear that this annex had two phases of use - the earlier one, rectangular, that might have been contemporary to 2nd phase of the Basilica extra muros (dated to the middle and second half of the 6th century AD) and the later one, with an apse, that could correspond to the last phase of the monument (end of the 6th century - beginning of the 7th century AD24. - 2.
+The trench perpendicular to the south-eastern corner of room 1 part of the annexes on the southern side (S1/08) led to the identification of two building phases of that room.
 Thus, on the south-eastern corner of the room (Pl.
 V/1) we have identified an outer entrance built-in during the final stage (the room was also provided with an inner entrance, on the northern side, that opened to the main nave), that has not been known so far.
-The fact changes the data on the time when this room was built (probably also room 2, to which it is related) on the southern side of the basilica - it is possible that it was built in the same period as 2nd phase of the basilica, when access to and from this annex was made both from the inside, from the main nave, and from outside the basilica.
-Later on, during the final phase, the access from the outside was blocked by building-in the entrance.
-At the same time, the depth of the foundations of the southern wall of room 1 (one m), compared to those of its pendant on the south-western corner of room 3 part of the same annexes (of only 0.50 m) and the two ground levels identified on the outside support the possible existence of two functioning stages of this annex.
-A trench opened inside room 1 might bring further data on its building stages.
+The fact changes the data on the time when this room was built (probably also room 2, to which it is related) on the southern side of the basilica it is possible that it was built in the same period as

-Namely the longitudinal E-W section, measuring 3 x 0.80 m, performed by Em.
+$^{22}$ Namely the longitudinal E-W section, measuring 3 x 0.80 m, performed by Em.
 Popescu in 1956, through which he attempted to find the relation between the northern shoulder of the basilica and the walls of the north-eastern annex.
-The section failed to reach its goal due to the destruction of the stratigraphy by several modern pits - see Pippidi et alii 1959, p.
+The section failed to reach its goal due to the destruction of the stratigraphy by several modern pits - see PIPPIDI et alii 1959, p.
 292, fig. 4.

-Rusu-Bolindeț et alii 2006, p.
+&lt;sup>23 RUSU-BOLINDEŢ et alii 2006, p.
 200.